Quicr/quicr-protocol-spec/moq-arch.md

 Above diagram shows the various components/roles making the QuicR architecture and how it can be leveraged by two different classes of applications; a streaming app and a communication app.

-TODO: explain the picture including the various components of publcishers, subscribers, origin server
+TODO: explain the picture including the various components of publishers, subscribers, origin server

-TODO: explian that as the pub go up the tree, they get short circuit sent to any subibers on the the relay they traverse.
+TODO: explain that as the pub go up the tree, they get short circuit sent to any subscriber on the the relay they traverse.
 Huge impact to latency for nearby the producer of the media.

 # Names and Named Objects